Gonna Ball

 Gonna Ball is the second studio album by American rockabilly band Stray Cats, first released in the UK by Arista Records in November 1981.
 The album was produced by the band and Hein Hoven.
-It went platinum in the U.K.
+It went silver in the UK.

 Five of the album's tracks ("Baby Blue Eyes", "Little Miss Prissy", "You Don't Believe Me", "Rev It Up and Go" and "Lonely Summer Nights") were later included on the band's first American album, Built for Speed (1982).
-Only "You Don't Believe Me" charted in the UK, reaching #57.
+Only "You Don't Believe Me" charted in the UK, reaching No. 57.